gasbarrg/ML-Hardware-Aimbot/README.md

 <br>

 ## Purpose
-The idea was to create an aimbot that could be used across a wide variety of games simply by training a neural network on images of whatever game you choose.
+The idea was to create an aimbot that could be used across a wide variety of games by training a neural network on images of whatever game you choose.
 Additionally, because of anti-cheat measures being able to detect mouse injections or software emulated mouse movements, an ESP432-S2 was implemented in order to act as an external mouse.

 ## Features
 * Efficient screen capturing